Nicole Sartini-Cprek, M.Ed., LPCC, NCC

 To schedule an appointment with Rhonda click here.

-*******This therapist works with ages 16+.
-She accepts BCBS commercial insurance (or HSA, cash, check, credit) and has some availability but will be out of the office for one full month in September.********
+*******This therapist works with ages 18+.
+She accepts Humana and Anthem BCBS insurance (or HSA, cash, check, credit). **************

 K. Vanessa Blades, LPCC